mic-max/spotify-lyrics/readme.md

 - add colours to the lyrics printed to the console
   - different for title, [chorus x2]
   - put the (ay, ay, ay) - background vocals in a duller font colour
-  - create a json config file
-  - use an actual config package from npm
-  - can have information about the user's colour preference
   - order of lyrics websites to query
-  - operating system
-  - log file enabled
-  - delay between checking if the song's changed (increase if using too many resources)

 - have the program packaged into a .exe
   - users won't have to install nodejs or create a script to run it